lucadibello/dotfiles/README.md

 # Luca's dotfiles

 Personal dotfiles and setup scripts for my environment.
-The installer links configs into your home directory and optionally installs a few tools and Fish plugins.
+The installer bootstraps prerequisites and lets chezmoi apply the configs to your home directory alongside optional tooling (oh-my-zsh, tmux helpers, etc.).

 ## Requirements